k1rezaei/k1rezaei.github.io/index.md

 I am a second-year Ph.D. student at the University of Maryland, advised by
 <a href="https://www.cs.umd.edu/~sfeizi/">Prof. Feizi</a>.
- My research centers around Deep Learning Robustness and Interpretability, with a keen interest in comprehending what models learn, how they utilize their knowledge for predictions, and understanding their successes and failures.
-I strive to represent these concepts in easily understandable terms, often using languages.
+My research revolves around the interpretability and data attribution in machine learning models.
+I aim to unravel what these models learn, how they leverage their training data, and how they behave in practice.
+This involves identifying and understanding biases and failure modes within the models.
+Ultimately, my goal is to enhance model robustness and reliability!

  <!-- In addition to my work in Deep Learning Robustness and Interpretability, I work in the area of Mechanism Design where my focus revolves around delegated choice mechanisms, addressing challenges such as information asymmetry and misaligned utility between principal and agents. -->